On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: Vanishing Viscosity Limit

 We then optimize w.r.t. $\alpha$, so that $\alpha=\sqrt{\varepsilon}$.
 With this choice of the we finally get

 By the considerations at the beginning of the proof, the same argument allows to obtain the bound

 \end{proof}

-\begin{rmk} The boundedness assumption on the functions can be relaxed to allow for quadratic growth, as already observed in \cite{DS}.
-Indeed, in the proof it suffices to introduce an additional moment penalization to compensate for the growth of the difference $U^{\varepsilon} - U$. \end{rmk}
+\begin{rmk} The boundedness assumption on $U$ and $U^\varepsilon$ can be relaxed to a more general growth condition, as already observed in \cite{DS}.
+We also observe that the additional continuity of $U$ w.r.t. the weak convergence can be dropped in the case the equation is considered in $\mathcal{P}(\T^d)$. \end{rmk}

 \begin{rmk} As in the finite-dimensional setting, the rate of convergence follows from the regularity assumptions on the Hamiltonian: modifying its local modulus of continuity directly affects the convergence speed.
 The argument can be adapted to this framework without additional difficulty.
 Finally, we can also handle the case of terminal costs depending on the viscosity parameter $\varepsilon$ thanks to the stability property established in \cite[Theorem ~4.1]{DS}. \end{rmk} \begin{rmk} The above method yields an optimal convergence rate.
-For a Hamiltonian satisfying \ref{a: DataHyp}, this rate is the best one can expect without assuming convexity of $H$, since the finite-dimensional setting is embedded in this framework.
+For a Hamiltonian satisfying Assumption \ref{a: DataHyp}, this rate is the best one can expect without assuming convexity of $H$, since the finite-dimensional setting is embedded in this framework.
 It would be interesting to investigate whether this bound can be improved in the convex case, as independently shown in \cite{cirant2025convergenceratesvanishingviscosity, chaintron2025optimalrateconvergencevanishing}. \end{rmk}

 We end this section with a one-sided improvement of the previous bound in a more restrictive case.